sifi727/TripCo/team/sprint4.md

 Planning for absences and having more team members present during team meetings would help with overall communication and progress.
 When absences are unavoidable, for whatever reason, then updating the team members with meeting notes on Slack and/or teleconferencing them in would help mitigate the impact of teammates absence.
 In this sprint we had the goal of deploying to black-bottle more often then before.
 While we did deploy our code, it was not as often as we like.

+The team will need to discuss our "definition of done" and how we view task completeness.
+This was a discussion we had at the end of the sprint while reviewing finished epics.

 #### What we will change next sprint
 We missed our goal of deploying every three days to black-bottle.
 For the next sprint we are thinking of making it a day in the week, so it will be easier to remember and hopefully this will allow us to complete this goal next sprint.